Herrala railway station: History

-Herrala is the one of the original intermediate stations of the Riihimäki–Saint Petersburg railway, and was opened for passenger traffic in November 1869.
+Herrala is one of the original intermediate stations of the Riihimäki–Saint Petersburg railway, and was opened for passenger traffic in November 1869.
 The station was placed in the crossroads between the railway and the road from Hollola to Mäntsälä and Orimattila.
 The station played a role in the development of Herrala, and the village became home to various industries, including three brick factories, the last of which closed down in 1976.
 A sawmill was also founded; its activities ceased following a destructive fire in May 2017.

 Sometime in the 1970-80s, the main road of the village (currently named Herralantie and designated as regional road 2954) was realigned and its level crossing was replaced with an underpass.
 In 2005, its platforms were rebuilt and moved closer towards Riihimäki, which made it possible to replace the former cross-platform pedestrian level crossing with the Herralantie underpass.

 Herrala has slowly lost its significance as an urban center, partly due to the development in the municipality of Hollola being focused in the seat of Salpakangas.
 Freight transport at the station was ceased in 1990 and its railyard was disassembled in 1997, making it a halt.